-It just requires active participation, either by the Portfolio Manager or the US law firm in identifying those invention disclosures prior to being delivered or sent out or short.
+It just requires active participation, either by the Portfolio Manager or the US law firm.
+This is for identifying those invention disclosures prior to being delivered or sent out off shore.

-Ben speaking Yes, yes, Or in certain other examples.
-Let’s say the US law firm does not have expertise in this particular area, a third party export control protocol specialists can be brought into play there to review the application that may potentially be sent to the strategic partner.
+Ben speaking– Yes, yes, Or in certain other examples.
+Let’s say the US law firm does not have expertise in this particular area.
+In that case, a third party export control protocol specialists can be brought into play there to review the application that may potentially be sent to the strategic partner.

 So, every invention created in the organization is first check for the export control issue and if there is or there are certain invention which are flagged as export control, they will be exclusively handled by the in-house patent attorneys or in some cases by the US law firms only.

 Question 2.
-Getting a huge law firm to prepare these patent applications, You know, as an enterprise, I can rest assured, it’s going to attorneys that I trust, who have been preparing and prosecuting application as day in and day out there, engaging the USPTO, so their knowledge of the changes in the rules are generally the perspective of prosecution.
+Getting a huge law firm to prepare these patent applications, as an enterprise, I can rest assured, it’s going to attorneys that I trust.
+Attorneys who have been preparing and prosecuting application as day in and day out there, engaging the USPTO.
+So, their knowledge of the changes in the rules are generally the perspective of prosecution.
 Of the perspective of examiners in, prosecuting applications in a certain technology area, or inaccurate.
-You know, they are aware of that ,they more used to that.
-And then, when there is a third party, strategic partner, like to call it, when that gets into the loop, , how does that information get passed on to the strategic partner?
+They are aware of that ,they more used to that.
+And then, when there is a third party, strategic partner, like to call it, when that gets into the loop, how does that information get passed on to the strategic partner?

-Ben speaking Idealy, in selecting, the strategic partner, you’re going to want to be, to feel more comfortable with the selection of the partner.
+Ben speaking– Ideally, in selecting the strategic partner, you want to feel more comfortable with the selection of the partner.
 You’re going to want to make sure that the partner is, it’s up to speed on changes in US practice.

 Yeah, as well as, US firms.
 Perhaps, They’re also sharing information.
 That’s up to date about changes in your practice.
 And then, of course, the third level of protection there would be, once the strategic partner has completed, say, an individual project prior to filing a little course be reviewed by the US law firm for compliance with with US practice.

-Pankaj speaking Just wanted to add, that essentially this draft, which will be prepared by, the strategic partner will be the non-critical invention first.
-So, they will not have that kind of criticality for the enterprise, and for the political inventions are being prepared will be prepared by the the US based law firm who are, who probably are working with this enterprise for 10, 15 year.
+Pankaj speaking– Just wanted to add, that essentially this draft prepared by the strategic partner will be the non-critical invention first.
+So, they will not have that kind of criticality for the enterprise.
+And, for the political inventions are being prepared will be prepared by the the US based law firm who are, who probably are working with this enterprise for 10-15 years.

 Then they understand the entire best practices as well as the law a US law.
-That being said, generally, in my experience, I’ve seen that this Fortune 100 company has a best practices document, and they want their draft or patent application to be prepared in a certain manner.
-And, this practice, best practice document can be shared with the strategic partner.
+That being said, generally, in my experience, I’ve seen that this Fortune 100 company has a best practices document.
+And, they want their draft or patent application to be prepared in a certain manner.
+Then, this best practice document can be shared with the strategic partner.
 And then initially, probably couple of draft.

 There will be some, some handholding by the by the US patent attorneys of the enterprise, but once those journal best practice are piped into the strategic partner, governors are then it is it can be implemented easily.
 And we have done that in past, where we used to write hundreds of patent application, for the Fortune 500 company, using the best practice documents, and other best practice workflow models.

 So, when I look at Sagacious, so when we asked ourselves in the strategic partner, I see that beyond patent drafting, there is the same team that we have has experience on landscapes, patent searches, monetization support.
-So when you alluding to, you know, the additional experience or expertise in that area that can also be utilized by the enterprise or, you knowplease elaborate more on how to how these additional benefits can be reaped?
+So, when you alluding to, the additional experience or expertise in that area that can also be utilized by the enterprise or please elaborate more on how to how these additional benefits can be reaped?

 And because it’s all in one place, this is information that’s available and can be leveraged at a very cost effective manner.
 Without, say, a report, having to go out to yet another entity who may be involved.
 So this is, provides an excellent way of leveraging the knowledge that’s in the data that’s already in the strategic part.

-So, see, you indicated that they had a SOP or a standard best practices document, which was used by the strategic partner to prepare those applications.
+See, you said that they had a SOP or a standard best practices document, which was used by the strategic partner to prepare those applications.
 So was this document something that they already used before engaging the partner?
 And even their law firms had those instructions, and all they had to do was, give the same instruction to the strategic partner.
-Or was it something, you know, knew that they had to create, to bring this model into existence, if you could share something than that.
+Or was it something knew that they had to create, to bring this model into existence, if you could share something than that.

 So that they can come up to the speed of what the practices of patent roughing practices of the Enterprise is.
 And also the: they have: these are: what the do’s and don’ts for writing the patent application. what terms to be used in a patent application.
 What terms should not be used in a patent application.
 These are the few things they already have.

-The other documents, that is specifically prepared for, engaging the strategic partner, is due, which was a document, which has the guidelines, how to interact with it.
-The inventor of the case means they because they have this this notion that the inventor, some of them to inventor may not like may not like looking with a strategic partner, because they already have a good relationship with their patent attorney.
+The other document prepared specifically for engaging the strategic partner, is due.
+This document has the guidelines, how to interact with it.
+The inventor of the case means they because they have this notion that the inventor, some of them to inventor may not like working with a strategic partner.
+That is so because they already have a good relationship with their patent attorney.
 So they have prepared that document, and utilizing those guidelines.
 Really, he helped us in building good relationship with the inventor and discussing the inventions in detail.

-Anant speaking And so if I am, let us say, the Portfolio Manager got set up a company and I want this model.
+Anant speaking– And, so if I am, let’s say, the Portfolio Manager.
+I got set up a company.
+And, I want this model.
 And I want to, that’s a safe cost and implemented.
 So I see bottlenecks, and I’m like, I need to bear all this documentation.